mitshan1994/mitshan1994.github.io/_posts/c_sharp/2022-11-17-c-sharp-Basics.markdown

 name!.Length;
 ```

+#### Null-Conditional Operator (?.  ?\[\])
+A null-conditional operator applies a member access, or element access, operation to its operand only if that operand evaluates to non-null.
+Otherwise, it returns null.

+Null-conditional operator is thread-safe, for the operand is only evaluates once and used.

 ### Events
 The common language runtime's(CLR) event model is based on *delegates*.
 A delegate is a type-safe way to invoke a callback method.